GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
-It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
 > ~ *Ada Lovelace*